AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2022-12-10-interactive-guide-to-javascript-events/index.md

 In some situations, we might want to prevent an event from propagating further in the DOM.
 This might mean that we want to prevent the event from being captured by other nodes *below* it or reaching its intended target, or we might want to prevent it from *bubbling* to other nodes after it has reached the target.
 Either way, the DOM allows us to stop the event from propagating using [`Event.stopPropagation`](https://developer.mozilla.org/en-US/docs/Web/API/Event/stopPropagation).

 {% aside %}
 Many explanations of `Event.stopPropagation` are incomplete and state that it prevents bubbling.
-This is only true if you're stopping propagation in the bubbling phase. `Event.stopPropagation` can also prevent nodes further down the tree from capturing or even targeting the event.
+This is only true if you're stopping propagation in the targeting or bubbling phases. `Event.stopPropagation` can also prevent nodes further down the tree from capturing or even targeting the event.
 {% endaside %}

 Let's consider a few different scenarios, all involving the same example where a user clicks a button.
 What happens if we call `Event.stopPropagation` inside the capturing, targeting, and bubbling phases?
 To keep things interesting, I'll reuse the code where we [mixed event handlers of different types](#mixing-event-capturing-and-bubbling).